turbot/guardrails-docs/docs/runbooks/enterprise-install/installing-te/index.md

 - Use AWS Service Catalogue to install Turbot Guardrails Enterprise (TE)
 - Learn how to monitor installations

 **Turbot Guardrails Enterprise (TE)** provides automated configuration and management of Turbot infrastructure to be used when running the Turbot software application.
-For example, TE provides the setup of load balancers, SQS queues, ECS, etc., while Turbot provides the software to run in the container.
+The TE service catalog product will provision a load balancer, SQS queues, ECS containers and lambda functions specific to the version selected into the hosting account.
+This version does not become active until associated with one or more Guardrails workspaces (accomplished in a separate step).

-TE deploys a new version of the Turbot software -- Every Turbot release requires a new TE version.
+Each TE installation deploys a new version of the Turbot software -- Every Turbot release requires a new TE version.

 ## Prerequisites